labondano/Abondano-ABM/LA-DigitalJournal/LA- Digital journal markdown.md

 When I gave up on trying to do the loop, I started playing with the size of the males.
 I noticed that larger males were actually the ones with higher rank, but this meant that they had the lowest dominance values.
 So I changed this too.
 I'm still having problems trying to come up with the proper equation son that large males don't look huge, and small males don't look so tiny that they become invisible to human's eye.
 After trying a lot of different combinations, I decided that the one that was bettwe was simply to assign the size according to the dominance values.

 ________
-#### April 20, 2014 - Continue working on my model...  fixing PTM loop, mom-kid links, agents die, and preliminary graphs
+#### APRIL 20, 2014 - Continue working on my PTM model...  fixing PTM loop, mom-kid links, agents die, and preliminary graphs... and more!

 **Fixing the loop for females to assess territory quality**